Mixbo-zz/relooker/README.md

 RElooker is a simple Reverse Engineering software designed to visualize binary information with colorful representations and stats.
 Basic editing is also possible.

+100% cross platform, most features are also structure independant.

 ![Screenshot](http://wakowakowako.com/mixbo/3_screen.png)

 ## Currently Working